2Himanshu/2Himanshu/README.md

 - 👋 Hi, I’m @2Himanshu
-- 👀 I’m interested in Learning various stacks of software and to implement it.
+- 👀 I’m interested in Learning various stacks of software and implementing it.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently Android and various Algorithms.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to contribute on various technologies and projects.
-- 📫 How to reach me ...

 <!---
 2Himanshu/2Himanshu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.